koulanurag/opcc/README.md

 targets = []
 predictions = []
 confidences = []

-# Queries are dictionaries with policies as keys and corresponding queries as values.
-queries = opcc.get_queries(env_name)

 # Batch iteration through Queries :
 for (policy_a_id, policy_b_id), query_batch in queries.items():
     # retrieve policies